October, 2013 written by Daniel Lowe

 Challenge Number Five: Don't Get Lost in the Lava Fields

 The wind turbines are over a mile from where the lighthouses are (La Palma abounds with long-distance views), so I took the rental car, a zippy stick shift Nissan Micra.
-After placing my camera for the wind turbine timelapse; I realized I had an issue: in the middle of these primordial lava fields, the road diverged in a star pattern and I couldn't be sure which road led back to the lighthouse (and the rest of civilization).

-Complicating matters: my U.S. cell phone didn't receive service on La Palma; if I couldn't find my way out, then I was truly lost and on my own.
-Every path was bounded by razor sharp rocks that would cut the rubber in my shoes.
 After a turning around more than once, I found my way out and retrieved all my gear.
 What to do now?
 Hey, let's put the camera on the outside of the rental car..

 Challenge Number Six: Finding and Driving La Palma's LP-3 and LP-4

 On my last full day visiting La Palma, I decided to revisit the LP-4 highway and the el Roque area for one last caldera / Milky Way / sunset shot.
-Unfortunately, I spent more than an hour in the city of Santa Cruz trying to find the LP-4, including asking five (cinco) people for directions (una pregunta, por favor?).

-Ultimately I didn't find the LP-4 in the city of Santa Cruz, so instead I took the LP-3 across the entire island and found the LP-4 from the other end.
-La Palma's LP-4 must be one of the world's steepest and most curvy drives; two seconds of inattention on this road could mean driving off a sheer cliff.
 I managed to set up just before sunset and capture the sequence with the moon, venus, and the Milky Way as part of the sunset that's featured at the very end of the final film.

-Trails near the old volcano caldera on La Palma are often one or two steps away from a sheer cliff.
 There are no snakes or dangerous animals on La Palma to worry about, but you do have to watch your footing on the rocks.
-Many times during photography I thought to myself: One false step in the dark here, could be fatal.

 On the way home from the LP-4, I put the camera on the outside of the rental car again and captured the night-drive-lapse used in the film.